 Fenway Health offers three types of acupuncture:

-This service is available by appointment only for pain management, stress management, women’s health, digestion, immunity, and other conditions.
-Treatment lasts 60 minutes and includes individualized acupuncture points based on your needs. $90 first visit, $70 per follow-up visit.
-To schedule an appointment, call 617.927.6188.
+This service is available for patients of Fenway Health who have their Primary Care established at the health center.
+By appointment only for pain management, stress management, women’s health, digestion, immunity, and other conditions.
+The treatment lasts 50 minutes and includes individualized acupuncture points based on your needs. $90 first visit, $70 per follow-up visit.
+New patients must obtain a referral from their Fenway Health primary care physician before starting acupuncture treatment.
+To schedule an appointment, please call 617.927.6188.

 This is a group setting service for smoking cessation, stress, depression, anxiety, insomnia, grief, PTSD, compulsive behavior, and other conditions.
 Treatment lasts 45 minutes and includes acupuncture points in the ears and on the forehead.
 All visits are drop-in and no appointment is needed.
 Starting July 27, clinic hours are Monday, Thursday and Friday from 2:30 pm – 5 pm (you must arrive no later than 4:10 pm to be seen).
 This is a self-pay service; payment is due at time of service. $20 per drop-in visit or $99 for a 30-day unlimited pass.
 Located on 7th Floor at 1340 Boylston Street.